SophieSjoberg/ca-prepcourse-3/terminal/mac_osx.md

     source "$(brew --prefix)/opt/bash-git-prompt/share/gitprompt.sh"
 fi
 ```

-Once you save and close `.bash_profile`, go back to your terminal and reload it:
+Once you save and close `.bash_profile`, you can close Atom and go back to your terminal and reload the file to make the changes you've made visible.:

 ```shell
 source ~/.bash_profile